VivekJha4105/giphy-clone/README.md

 - Using react context API for managing and providing state across all the components.
 - Using Local Storage for saving up the favorites data.
 - Using react-icons for rendering icons.

+# More to do..
+- Need to implement sharing and embed functionality.
+- More little details to add in.